Helsinki Travel Information

 Finnish and Swedish share status as Finland's official languages.
-Sami is spoken by the isolated population group in Lapland.
+Sami is spoken by an isolated population group in Lapland.
 English is taught at schools and is widely understood.

 Tips are not expected in Finland because a service charge is generally added to restaurant, bar and hotel bills, but customers often choose to round up the bill when paying in cash.
 Taxi drivers also appreciate any small change or coins that are added to round up the fare.

 Crime levels are low in Finland and visitors can be assured of a trouble-free vacation.
 Drug offences and drinking and driving are dealt with very harshly.
 The main danger in the country is driving during the winter months, when icy roads are a hazard and cars must be fitted with snow tyres.

 A Finnish way of life, the sauna is a popular activity in Finland, so expect to encounter one.
 Words are taken seriously in Finland and people are held to what they say, so think before you speak.

 Business is conducted formally in Finland.
 A formal, understated sense of dress is important.
 Punctuality is also very important in Finland and being late is considered rude.
 Appointments should always be made and confirmed.
 Meetings are often strictly business and are not often over lunch.
 Finns do not require a strong relationship prior to doing business, and business often takes place over the phone, fax and via e-mail.
 However, the sauna is an important part of the culture and it is not unusual for business to be discussed in this environment on a more sociable level.
 Finns are very direct and prefer getting straight to the point.
 Often a verbal agreement may hold.
 At meetings business cards are exchanged and should have, on the alternate side, details in Finnish.
 Business hours are generally 8am to 4pm Monday to Friday.